unixorn/awesome-zsh-plugins/README.md

 - [powerline-cute](https://github.com/dogrocker/oh-my-zsh-powerline-cute-theme) - Based on [bullet-train](https://github.com/caiogondim/bullet-train.zsh).
 - [powerline-go](https://github.com/justjanne/powerline-go) - A beautiful and useful low-latency prompt, written in golang.
 Includes `git` and `hg` status decorations, exit status of the last command run, current Python virtualenv, whether you're in a [nix](https://nixos.org/) shell, and is easy to extend.
 - [powerline-hs](https://github.com/rdnetto/powerline-hs) - A [Powerline](https://github.com/powerline/powerline) clone written in Haskell.
 It is significantly faster than the original implementation, and makes the shell noticeably more responsive.
-- [powerline-pills](https://github.com/lucasqueiroz/powerline-pills-zsh) - Created in Ruby, uses powerline characters to simulate pills with useful information.
+- [powerline-pills](https://github.com/lucasqueiroz/powerline-pills-zsh) - Written in Ruby, uses powerline characters to simulate pills with useful information.
 - [powerline-shell (b-ryan)](https://github.com/b-ryan/powerline-shell) - Beautiful and useful prompt generator for Bash, ZSH, Fish, and tcsh.
 Includes `git`, `svn`, `fossil` and `hg` decorations, Python virtualenv information, and last command exit status.
 - [powerline-shell (banga)](https://github.com/b-ryan/powerline-shell) - A [powerline](https://github.com/Lokaltog/vim-powerline)-like prompt for Bash, ZSH and Fish.
 Shows important details about git/svn/hg/fossil branch and is easy to customize/extend.
 - [powerline-train](https://github.com/sherubthakur/powerline-train) - A powerline variant.